Fair Without Leveling Down: A New Intersectional Fairness Definition

 \section{Introduction}

-The aim of fair machine learning is to develop models that are devoid of discriminatory behavior towards any subgroup of the population.
-In recent years, this task has attracted a broad range of approaches have been developed~\citep[see e.g.,][and references therein]{zafar2017fairnessb,denis2021fairness,DBLP:journals/corr/abs-2206-10923}, with most of them focusing on a single sensitive axis~\citep{lohaus2020too, agarwal2018reductions}, such as gender (Male, Female) or race (African-Americans, European-Americans).
-However, recent studies~\citep{DBLP:conf/nips/YangCK20} have demonstrated that even when fairness can be ensured at the individual sensitive axis, significant unfairness can still exist at the intersection levels (Male European-Americans, female African-Americans).
-For example, ~\citet{DBLP:conf/fat/BuolamwiniG18} showed that commercially available face recognition tools exhibit significantly higher error rates for groups of darker-skinned females than for lighter-skinned males.
+The aim of fair machine learning is to develop models that are devoid of discriminatory behavior towards sensitive subgroups of the population.
+A broad range of approaches have been developed~\citep[see e.g.,][and references therein]{zafar2017fairnessb,denis2021fairness,DBLP:journals/corr/abs-2206-10923,DBLP:journals/csur/MehrabiMSLG21}, with most of them focusing on a single sensitive axis~\citep{lohaus2020too, agarwal2018reductions} such as gender (e.g., Male vs. Female) or race (e.g., African-Americans vs. European-Americans).
+However, recent studies~\citep{DBLP:conf/nips/YangCK20, DBLP:conf/nips/KirkJVIBDSA21} have demonstrated that even when fairness can be ensured at the level of each individual sensitive axis, significant unfairness can still exist at the intersection levels (e.g., Male European-Americans vs. Female African-Americans).
+For example, ~\citet{DBLP:conf/fat/BuolamwiniG18} showed that commercially available face recognition tools exhibit significantly higher error rates for darker-skinned females than for lighter-skinned males.
 Similar observations have been made by several studies in NLP including contextual word representation~\cite{DBLP:conf/nips/TanC19}, and generative models~\cite{DBLP:conf/nips/KirkJVIBDSA21}.
 These findings resonate with the analytical framework of \emph{intersectionality}~\cite{Crenshaw1989-CREDTI}, which argues that systems of inequality based on various attributes (like gender and race) may ``intersect'' to create unique effects.